L4-V1/l4v1-analytics/README.md

 Additionally, if there are new or discontinued elements between the datasets, they are categorized under "new" or "old" impacts, signifying their presence in only one of the datasets.

-The impact plot aids in understanding the drivers behind revenue changes.
-For example:
+The impact plot aids in understanding the drivers behind revenue changes between the compared datasets.
-* The decline in the Food and Beverages category is due to decreases in both rate (-€1,340) and volume (-€1,113).
-* Sports and Travel Equipment shows a positive rate impact (+€342) due to an increase in average sales price; however, a significant drop in volume (-€2,930) results in a net negative effect.
-* Health and Beauty witnessed a drop in average sales price (-€1,609), but a substantial increase in volume (+€3,407) led to a positive mix impact (+€749), making it the best-performing category compared to the previous week.

 ### Features
 * Data Grouping: Group your data based on one or more columns.